hervold/py2opencl/README.txt

 ==============

-Py2OpenCL should work out-of-the-box on Mac OS X.  If you're on Linux and don't have a fancy GPU, I'd suggest AMD's ICD, found `here http://developer.amd.com/tools-and-sdks/opencl-zone/opencl-tools-sdks/amd-accelerated-parallel-processing-app-sdk/`
+Py2OpenCL should work out-of-the-box on Mac OS X.  If you're on Linux and don't have a fancy GPU, I'd suggest AMD's ICD, found at http://developer.amd.com/tools-and-sdks/opencl-zone/amd-accelerated-parallel-processing-app-sdk/
-(as of 26 Jul 2014).
+(as of 13 Nov 2014).
 It supports modern Intel CPU's, no GPU required.
 (Presumably it supports AMD CPUs as well.)

 As of this writing, Intel's beignet driver appears to be broken on Ubuntu 14.04.